cobwebch/svconnector/Documentation/Developers/Events/Index.rst

 connector implementations.
 Except is special cases - since all connector services share a common way of working - it should not be necessary to develop custom events.

+It is strongly recommended that you trigger these events in your custom connector services, because use case may strongly vary from user to user, and they will welcome the possibility of manipulating the data retrieved by the service in its various forms.

 .. _developers-events-initialize: